08khushboo/gdsc_biet/README.md

 # gdsc_biet
 this is demo repo.<br>
-today session organised by gdsc team.
+today session organised by gdsc team.<br>
+this is written in HTML.